sohonet/monitorama.eu-2018/day2.md

 Infrastructure:

-- Pair of instances in each pop, both scraping same devices in the pop.
+- Pair of instances in each POP, both scraping same devices in the POP.
 - Frontend in GCP.
 Grafana, nginx router, federation and alert manager.

-Prom server:
+Prometheus server:

 - ghost tunnel, tls termination and auth
 - service discovery sidecar